Marcus Forston: Professional career

-2012 NFL Draft
+2012 NFL draft

 Forston entered the NFL Combine graded as the No. 15 prospect among defensive tackles.
 His workout performance was rather unimpressive compared to other defensive line prospects.
-Projected as a seventh-round selection by Sports Illustrated, Forston was ranked as the No. 24 defensive tackle available in the 2012 NFL Draft.
-Forston was not drafted in the 2012 NFL Draft.
+Projected as a seventh-round selection by Sports Illustrated, Forston was ranked as the No. 24 defensive tackle available in the 2012 NFL draft.
+Forston was not selected in the 2012 NFL draft.